 If global (or class-specific) operator new and operator delete are not compatible with operator new and operator delete, unexpected results are likely to occur.

 The exact ramifications of this defect are difficult to predict.
 It might cause random behavior or crashes due to usage of uninitialized memory because constructors are not invoked.
 Or, it might cause memory allocations and crashes in situations where operators have been overridden.
 In rare cases, the mismatch might be unimportant.
 Analysis tool does not currently distinguish between these situations.

 To correct this warning, use the following code:

 To avoid these kinds of allocation problems altogether, use the mechanisms that are provided by the C++ Standard Template Library (STL).
 These include shared_ptr, unique_ptr, and vector.
-For more information, see Smart Pointers (Modern C++) and Standard C++ Library Reference.
+For more information, see Smart Pointers and C++ Standard Library.